Writing provides me with a way to release pent-up emotions. Through poetry, I express my feelings, dreams, and gratitude.

 - What was your favorite movie?

 You get the idea.
-Once you start, you will find it hard to stop writing about your life stories.
+Once you start, you will find it hard to stop writing your life stories.

 Vintage Photos Bring Stories to Life

-2 Helpful Tips For Recording Your Personal History
+2 Helpful Tips for Recording Your Personal History

 - Write as many details as you can remember.
 Make your story as truthful and honest as possible without adding embellishments.